Research

 Karen Kiranka, BPharm, MSc

-Operations & Research Programs Lead
+Head of Research Operations & Programs

 • Hamed Sami, BPharm, MSc